soOwasTaken/holbertonschool-validation/module2_task4/README.md

 make post
 This will create a new blog post with the given title and filename.

+### Check
+succeed by default, and fail when presented with a dead link or a badly written
+run:
+make check

+### Validate
+succeed by default and should print the result on the stdout: make validate

 ## Usage

 To build the website, run: